 Minnloco welcomes people from all paths of life

-Society tends to put us in boxes.
-Sometimes, we don't fit in those boxes.
-Whatever your deviation from the norm, we're committed to making you feel comfortable and welcome at Minnesota Long Con.
 On this page we've attempted to address some things that might come in handy for you, but we also strongly encourage you to reach out so that we can work with you to accommodate your needs.

 Financial need

-Minnloco has a scholarship fund that generous participants donate to.
-Help is available.
-If you need a little help to make attending Minnloco possible, please contact us with what you need.
-We will do our best to grant your request, no questions asked.
-Travel expenses, lost wages, a bed, ticket price, whatever, we'd like to help you get here.
-(Want to donate to the Scholarship?
-Go here!)
+If a little extra support would make attending Minnloco possible for you, please contact us and let us know what you need.
+We’ll do our best to meet your request—no questions asked.
+Travel expenses, lost wages, a bed, childcare—whatever it is, we want to help get you here.

 Physical Need